I have used that recipe over and over for the year and my readers write in and tell me they love it too!

 The key to this is working with a pretzel size you know someone will eat without waste.

-You can alternate the size with cutting and rolling into ropes.
+You can alternate the size by cutting and rolling into ropes.

 If your dough does not look like this after you make it, your results will NOT be at all the same.